citusdata/activerecord-multi-tenant/docs/source/index.rst

    changelog
    community-and-support
    appendix
+   license

 This documentation provides a comprehensive guide to using ``activerecord-multi-tenant``, including installation and configuration instructions, usage examples, API reference, troubleshooting tips, and more.

-Whether you're new to multitenancy or an experienced developer looking to integrate ``activerecord-multi-tenant`` into your existing Rails application, this documentation aims to provide the information you need.
+Whether you're new to multi-tenancy or an experienced developer looking to integrate ``activerecord-multi-tenant`` into your existing Rails application, this documentation aims to provide the information you need.